Mario Tennis Aces

 Mario Tennis Aces (Note: マリオテニス エース (Mario Tenisu Ēsu)) is a 2018 sports game developed by Camelot Software Planning and published by Nintendo for the Nintendo Switch.
 The game is part of the Mario Tennis series and sold over 4.50 million copies by December 31, 2022, making it one of the best-selling games on the Switch.

-It received generally favorable reviews from critics.
+It received generally favorable reviews from critics, with praise towards the innovations in its gameplay and audiovisual presentation, mixed reactions towards the design of its story mode and its Swing mode, and criticism for its lack of additional modes at launch.

 Gameplay

-The gameplay of Mario Tennis Aces consists of playing matches of tennis with various characters from the Super Mario series.
+The gameplay of Mario Tennis Aces consists of playing matches of tennis with various characters from the Mario franchise.
 Players can pick from 16 characters: Mario, Luigi, Wario, Peach, Waluigi, Daisy, Rosalina, Yoshi, Donkey Kong, Bowser, Toad, Toadette, Chain Chomp, Bowser Jr., Boo, and Spike.
 New characters were added by participating in monthly tournaments, or were added to the roster the following month if the player did not participate.
 Numerous characters have been added in the game such as; Koopa Troopa in July 2018, Blooper in August 2018, Diddy Kong in September 2018, Birdo in October 2018, Koopa Paratroopa in November 2018, Petey Piranha and Shy Guy in December 2018, Luma in January 2019, Boom Boom in February 2019, Pauline in March 2019, Kamek in April 2019, Dry Bones in May 2019, Fire Piranha Plant in June 2019, and Dry Bowser in July 2019.

 Similar in fashion to previous installments of the series, Aces incorporates many techniques, such as "topspins", where the ball travels parallel to the direction hit, "slices", where the ball curves to one side when hit, and "lobs", where the ball travels upwards.

 Aces adds several new mechanics to the Mario Tennis series.
 Using the motion controls of the Joy-Con, the player is able to initiate a "zone shot", where the player can aim directly where the ball will go while the game enters a paused state.
 If the opponent counters the zone shot, their racket will take damage.
 When a racket is hit with a zone shot three times, it will break, forcing the player to forfeit the match if it is their last one.
 Players have multiple rackets to use each match.
 However, players are able to counter a zone shot without taking damage using a "block", which can be performed by hitting the ball with perfect timing.